hRun/TA_cryptosuite/README.md

 * Implemented proper key/salt management on per-user and per-role basis

 * Removed keyencryption parameter from crypt command and replaced by automatic detection
+* Removed randpadding parameter and support for non-random padding
-* Implemented sanity check for private/public RSA key usage at encryption/decryption attempts
+* Implemented basic sanity checks for private/public RSA key usage during encryption/decryption attempts
+* Implemented PKCS#1 v2 (OAEP) support

 * Ensured Splunk 8 and Python 2/3 cross-compatilibity for hash command
 * Hashes will now be written to a new field with the name of the used algorithm